 When 7-Killings appears in a weak Daymaster chart, we want a few things to happen:

-The above are three ways that 7-Killings can be remedied such that it doesn’t harm a weak Daymaster.
+The three ways above can remedy 7-Killings so it doesn’t harm a weak Daymaster.
 Following this logic, a broken structure can also mean the above three attributes are negated or rendered useless.
 Let’s explore further.

 In a case where Resource is required to protect the Daymaster from a strong 7-Killings, encountering the Wealth Element is considered calamitous because the Wealth Element weakens Resource and strengthens 7-Killings.
 This is a classic example of a Broken Structure involving the Wealth Element (财) clashing with the Resource Element (印绶) and causing a collapse in the chart structure.